untitled design 2 1 How to Grow a Medicinal Tea Garden (Plus over 40 Plants!)

 How to Grow a Medicinal Tea Garden (Plus over 40 Plants!)

 There is nothing like a hot cup of tea to cure what ails you!
-Herb gardens are an incredible resource for making herbal tea and medicines at home.
+Growing a medicinal tea garden is an incredible resource for making herbal tea and medicines at home.
 Buying bulk herbs can be quite expensive, whereas garden plants and seeds are a one time purchase that will keep producing for years to come.

 Herbalism today is often viewed as a subcategory of medicine, however it is the compounds extracted from plants that served as the basis for nearly all modern medications.
 Many believe that these beneficial constituents in plant medicine are safer when taken as whole plants and herb combinations to reduce the risk of drug side effects and toxicity.